 Sony has just introduced yet another camera.
 The Sony Z150 is a 4K camcorder with a 1-inch sensor and the unique feature that it can shoot up to 120fps slow motion.
 We had a chance to try a prototype, and here are our first hands-on impressions.
 The Sony Z150 is not the typical kind of camera we report about on cinema5D, but there are some unique features that we think make this one newsworthy.
 Its 1-inch sensor gives you a similar shallow depth-of-field look from what you would get from an MFT sensor camera (think a bit smaller than a Panasonic GH4).
 The sensor itself, which Sony have used in other cameras like the Sony RX 10 mark II, apparently has some much improved processing behind it.
 This gives you 120fps at Full HD resolution, which is also new in a camcorder like this.
 It is a potentially interesting feature for those who require the ergonomics and ease of use of a handy camera, like documentary shooters who need to move compact and quickly.
 It is interesting to see a camera that combines slow motion and a more shallow depth of field, yet gives you the flexibility of a camcorder.
 We are certainly starting to observe a trend, especially after last year’s introduction of the Panasonic DVX200, clearly targeted at a similar audience.
 In a similar fashion, the JVC GY-LS300 4K camcorder received a 120fps update just this week.
 Sony Z150 Hands-On Impressions Coming from large sensor cameras, I’m used to dealing with unergonomic tools that have to be adapted to different shooting scenarios and need care in terms of setup and control.
 This camera, however, seems to be a perfect compact camcorder when it comes to ergonomics.
 If you have used these before, you will immediately find all the buttons and controls in exactly the right places.
 I thought handling was really good.
 The same goes for actual shooting.
 The camera was set to autofocus and I was impressed how quickly and precise it adjusted.
 Both the integrated OLED viewfinder as well as the on-camera LCD are nice and well positioned, and it just feels like the camera isn’t ever in the way of the actual action you’re recording.
 The images in the viewfinder looked very clean and sharp, but one thing to criticise is that the built-in low resolution monitoring solution might not be sufficient to actually judge the 4K recordings you’re making.
 In terms of negative points, I noticed that the Sony Z150 lens does not have a constant aperture (f/2.8-4.5), so the images might get darker when you zoom in.
 Another point is that the menu is still “Sony style”: it is still the same old menu structure we’ve come to know, and it took a while to make adjustments.
 However, the buttons reacted much quicker than on some other large sensor cameras by Sony.
 All in all, I found the camera to work really well out-of-the box.
 It has all the connectivity you need, like XLR, HDMI and SDI, but you should know that like on other recent Sony cameras, the internal video displays are disabled during 4K output.
 Talking about actual footage, there is not much we can claim at this point.
 But looking at Sony’s own promo video, it seems to me that the footage you get is very sharp when viewed on a 4K screen.
 And yet, the quality exhibits the typical low dynamic range broadcast look many of us left behind when we moved to large sensor cameras.
 A proper filmic recording look, like an Slog2 or Slog3 Gamma Curve would have helped, but unfortunately this camera doesn’t offer it at the moment.
 This is certainly one feature where the Panasonic DVX200 has the advantage.
 Otherwise, if you just need 4K broadcast quality with a bit more shallow depth of field, and the 120fps slow motion is of use to you, then this camera might be a good choice.
 The specs: 1-inch Exmore RS sensor UHD 4K up to 30fps (100mbit) HD up to 120 fps (50mbit) Integrated Sony G Lens with 12x Optical Zoom Discrete Manual Focus, Zoom, Iris Rings XAVC, AVC/H.264, AVCHD 2.0, MPEG-4 Two SD Memory Card Slots (can record dual slot for backup) Wi-Fi Connectivity 2 XLR Audio Inputs SDI output 4:2:2 10-bit in HD 4:2:0 8-bit in UHD The Sony Z150 will arrive mid-April and cost $3,595 more info on the Sony websiteRead more

-On the go?
-Subscribe to the Cinema5D ON THE COUCH audio and video podcasts on iTunes!
+Watch previous episodes of ON THE COUCH & ON THE GO by clicking here!
+Visit our Vimeo and YouTube playlists, and subscribe to the podcast on iTunes!
 In the 9th episode of our talk show ON THE COUCH, we had the pleasure of talking to Neil Anderson, Sales Manager of our show sponsor Tools On Air, an Austrian company providing professional, yet easy to use software solutions for broadcast.
 Tools On Air provided us with their application Live Cut for the show recording – a piece of software that allowed our editor Katharina Dietl to cut between the 3 cameras in realtime, while running all three 1080p streams into the Mac Pro simultaneously, and generating an EDL with Live Cut.
 The EDL could then easily be exported as a multicam clip for Final Cut Pro X, 7 or Premiere Pro – which allowed us to change edits afterwards freely, before finishing and uploading each show.
 A very convenient and efficient solution to deal with multicam recordings, without which we would have been unable to deliver shows without starting from scratch with an edit after the recording wrapped.
 (Big thanks also to Oliver Deutsch from Tools On Air, who was invaluable support on site, helping us set up the Live Cut system and maintain it properly.)
 Tools On Air’s Neil AndersonRead more

 We thank our sponsor B&H who has made cinema5D’s news coverage of IBC 2012 possible.
 Get your gear through B&H to support this platform: www.bhphotovideo.com Get ready for the next batch of indie film equipment Once again we’ll provide you with first hand coverage directly from IBC 2012 in Amsterdam, one of the biggest film, video and media tradeshows in the world!
 You will see lots of new gear and technology in the form of coverage videos over the next days that will be posted on our vimeo and Youtube channels.
 Long time cinema5D crew member Clayton Burkhart and myself will run the floor and grab all the newsworthy new stuff that might help your production.
 We’ll try to put more interviews and questions for the manufacturers in there, but like always and above all we’ll be critical about which products we think deserve the coverage.
 Expect an insight into the next generation of HDSLR & Large Sensor filmmaking over the next weeks and win a 35mm Rokinon Cine lens on the side.
 Proud to be sponsored by B&H Our coverage stays independent.
 We’re sponsored by B&H, the international reseller of filmmaking equipment we trust.
 With their commitment to their customers they have also made our IBC 2012 coverage possible.
 Please say thanks by clicking the B&H links on our site, so they will make more coverages and giveaways for you possible in the future.
 LINK COOL GIVE AWAY!!!
 Oh yes, you can win something again.
 Just tweet our IBC 2012 articles and we will pick a cinema5D news reader to win one of the new Rokinon 35mm T1.5 CINE lenses.
 Read more about this lens in our news article from August: LINK Find our previous coverage of NAB 2012 here and make sure you participate in the comments and let us know what you would like to see covered this time.
 See you in Amsterdam!Read more